Main Types of Study Abroad Programs

 Types of Aid Which May Be Used For Study Abroad:

-- If you are studying abroad through an affiliate company and as such do not have tuition and fee charges your WVU student account, you must request a deferral through the state agency (H EPC) to maintain your PROMISE Scholarship eligibility.
-You will not be eligible for the award in the semester you are studying abroad through an affiliate company.
+- If you are studying abroad through an affiliate company and as such do not have tuition and fee charges through your WVU student account, you must request a deferral through the state agency ( WV Higher Education Policy Commission) to maintain your Promise Scholarship eligibility.
+You will not be eligible for the semester you are studying abroad through an affiliate company.

 - Before renewal of your scholarship, transcripts of the credit hours earned during the study abroad program must be received by WVU and posted to your student record.